Crownpeak/Search-G2/realtime-indexing-examples/README.md

 * Indexing & querying protected content that cannot be deployed to the delivery environment for security reasons.
 * Choosing not to use site crawling at all.

-_NOTE: When using Realtme Indexing, if you additionally use the Search G2 Crawler to obtain content from another source, you should use a separate Search G2 Collection, and NOT share with content that is sourced from a crawl operation._
+_NOTE: When using Realtime Indexing, if you additionally use the Search G2 Crawler to obtain content from another source, you should use a separate Search G2 Collection, and NOT share with content that is sourced from a crawl operation._

 ***